How Debbie Helps Clients

 During the early years of her legal career, Debbie concentrated on insurance coverage actions in the environmental context.
 Later, she focused her practice on products liability litigation in the medical device, pharmaceutical and automotive industries.
 With that background, she now writes product hazard warnings for clients’ user guides, instruction and installation manuals, websites and other marketing materials and has done so for such diverse products as wine pour technology, a wine aerator, fitness equipment, coffee brewers, soda makers, electric juicers, DIY decking and railing products, deck cleaner, hospital-type patient hoists and slings, sneaker deodorizer balls and work boot protectors and laces.

-Debbie was selected for inclusion in The Best Lawyers in America 2018 and 2019 in Commercial Litigation.
+Debbie was selected for inclusion in The Best Lawyers in America 2018, 2019 and 2020 editions in the Commercial Litigation category.

 What Clients Can Expect